Transformer-based operator learning framework for self-energy in strongly correlated systems: Method

 \subsection{Encoder-Only Transformer for operator learning}

-To achieve system size generalizability, the neural network must be trainable on data \(\{G_0,\Sigma\}\) from small systems and then be applicable to larger systems.
-Conventional neural network architectures, such as multilayer perceptrons (MLPs), are not well suited for this task because they typically employ network layers in the form of \(\sigma(Wx+b)\), where $\sigma$ is a nonlinear activation function, \(W\) and \(b\) are a weight matrix and a bias vector respectively.
-The problem with this architecture is that the dimension of $W$ and $b$ must match the dimension of the input vector \(x\).
-As the problem size and the dimension of \(x\) change, the architecture of the MLP must be altered to accommodate the change.
-This problem is addressed in Transformer because it takes a matrix of dimension $n_p \times n_f$ as the input, where $n_p$ is the physical dimension of the input, and $n_f$ is the number of features (or hidden dimension)~\cite{vaswani2017attention}.
-The core computational unit in Transformer is the so-called self-attention mechanism, which is defined by:
+To achieve system size generalizability, the neural network must be trainable on data $\{G_0,\Sigma\}$ from small systems and then be applicable to larger systems.
+Conventional neural network architectures, such as multilayer perceptrons (MLPs), are not well suited for this task because they require weight matrices and bias vectors whose dimensions depend on the input size.
+As the system size changes, the dimensionality of the modeling weight matrices and bias vectors must be changed accordingly.
+This problem is well-addressed using Transformer models due to its dimensional-agnostic architecture.
+To see this, it is suffice to examine its core computational unit, namely the self-attention mechanism (see FIG. \ref{fig:sigma_att}), which has the following computational formula: